Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 But the other thing they'll be quick to tell you is they've only been at this democracy thing for 50 years.

-Because it was 50 now 51 years ago that Portugal was on the verge of Civil War after 50 years of a basically a dictatorship and So they are still enjoying the freshness of democracy.
+because it was uh 50 now 51 years ago that Portugal was on the verge of uh civil war after 50 years of a of a basically a dictatorship and so they are still enjoying the freshness of democracy there's a little voter fatigue with these three elections lately but

-Unlike a lot of folks on say, though, the mag attempt, these folks in Portugal remember what it's like when you let despots in power and you let authoritarians run ragged across your country.
+Unlike a lot of folks on, say, the MAG attempt, these folks in Portugal remember what it's like when you let despots in power and you let authoritarians run ragged across your country.

 Their economy is booming now because of democracy and freedom and we would do well to not want to repeat what other countries have had to go through.